CirXe0N/RushHourSolver/README.md

 ## Rush Hour Solver
 Rush Hour is a tiny sliding board game played on a board of 6x6 squares.
 The goal of the game is to get the red car out of a six-by-six grid full of automobiles by moving the other vehicles out of its way.
-However, the cars and trucks (set up before play according to a puzzle card) obstruct the path which makes the puzzle harder.
+However, the cars and trucks obstruct the path and they can only go forward or backward, which makes the puzzle harder.

 **Note**: This application has been developed and tested on [Python 3.52](https://www.python.org/downloads/)